Patricia Whitefoot: Advocate for Indigenous Rights

 Whitefoot is also an activist for Indigenous rights and tribal sovereignty.
 In 2020, she urged Washington state's Redistricting Commission to redraw district boundaries to reunite the Yakama Nation into one legislative district, as the previous fracturing of district boundaries had severed relationships between state representatives and tribal leaders and made it more difficult for Yakama Nation members to win elections.
 These impacts created barriers and difficulties for Yakama communities, as many who are not members of the Yakama Nation don't understand its history and the importance of the treaties that created the Yakama Reservation.
 In 2021, she advocated for the confrontation of boarding schools and what they did to Indigenous children, stating that they were “one part of that policy of assimilation or to exterminate us as a people.”
 She has been directly cited in multiple books, including a section in Yakama Rising, where her views on educating holistically, language revitalization, and protecting culture are discussed.
+In 2023, she was one of the featured voices in a National Geographic article on the ongoing impact of boarding schools, which also shared stories from Wanda Garnier (Lakota), Eugene Herrod (Muscogee), Viola Gala (Hualapai), George Johnson (Yup'ik), Dawn Neptune Adams (Penobscot), Willie Stevens (Interior Salish), Clarita Vargas (Colville), and Esther Nuqa'aq Green (Yup'ik).

 Whitefoot has testified before the United States Congress multiple times as well, and her activism on a national level requires her to attend legislative briefings and hearings in Washington DC.
 In 2010, she testified before the United States Senate Committee on Indian Affairs based on the proposed tribal programs and initiatives budget.
 At the time, she was the President of the National Indian Education Association and asked for increased funding.
 In 2015, she testified again, advocating for better funding of Indigenous education, citing the differences in spending on non-Indigenous students versus Indigenous students.
+Whitefoot is currently a board member for the Confluence Project, focused on Indigenous connections to the Columbia River basin and ecosystem.